 Are Tangerine Investment Funds any good?

-It's no secret that I'm a huge fan of Tangerine.
+It’s no secret that I’m a huge fan of Tangerine.
 The reason?
-There are little to no fees and as far as I'm concerned a dollar saved is two dollars earned.
+There are little to no fees, their website and app are simple and intuitive to use, and their interest rates are reasonably competitive.

 A strategy focused on index investing